 Purchase Cards will normally only be issued to members of staff who are likely to have an average spend of more than £550 per month.
 This is because the card issuer recovers the cost of producing and administering the card from suppliers, in the form of a small commission.

 If you think you meet these criteria and would benefit from having your own Purchase Card, you should download the Purchase Card Request Form from the Finance Intranet (click Forms - Purchasing).
-This should be completed, approved by the Head of your Spending Unit and Faculty Finance and sent to the Purchasing Office.
+This should be completed, approved by the Head of your Spending Unit and Faculty Finance and sent to the Procurement Office.

-If approved, the Purchasing Office will order a purchase card for you and advise you when it is available for collection (usually 2/3 weeks).
+If approved, the Procurement Office will order a purchase card for you and advise you when it is available for collection (usually 2/3 weeks).
 You must collect your Purchase Card, in person.
 You will have to sign the card and a receipt before taking it away.

 No. Purchase Cards are issued to individual members of staff and their name is embossed on it.
 The Cardholder should not give details of the Purchase Card to anyone else, even when on holiday.
 The Cardholder is responsible for all transactions made using their Purchase Card and will find it difficult (and time consuming) to reconcile the monthly statement if the card details are known to, and used by, others.